frederic-perez/AmE-dictionary/data/dictionary.md

 __Deep South__
 __deep trouble__ _n_ _You’re in deep trouble._ “Deep, Deep Trouble”, song from the album The Simpsons Sing the Blues.
 __deep__ _adj_ __1g__ (Sports) Located or taking place near the outer boundaries of the area of play: _deep left field._ _Tyron Taylor throws a nice deep ball._
+__deep-dish pie__ _n_ (Cookery) _chiefly US and Canadian_ A pie baked in a deep dish and having only a top crust.
 __deep-six__ _v informal_ :two: Destroy or dispose of (something) irretrievably. _Someone had deliberately deep-sixed evidence._
 __deepfake__ _n_
 __deer__ _adj_ _A deer survey._
 __deface__ _v_ :two::hammer: _Defacing two murals._
-__defamation__ _n_ :dart::pencil2: Defamation is a dirty trick against someone’s reputation.
+__defamation__ _n_ :dart::two::pencil2: /ˌdɛf əˈmeɪ ʃən/ Defamation is a dirty trick against someone’s reputation.
 If you were so furious at your friend that you spread a rumor that he was still wetting his bed, that would be defamation of your friend.
 The noun defamation describes something very mean and completely deliberate, essentially a false accusation against someone or an attack on a person’s good reputation.
 The terms libel and slander — written or spoken lies about a person, group, or business — both fall under the category of defamation.
 Sometimes defamation is even a punishable crime, and in every instance it’s unkind and malicious.
 __defanging__ _n_
 __default<sup>1</sup>__ _n_
 __default<sup>2</sup>__ _v_ :five::hammer: _The Solar Energy company defaulted._